-Our partners who specialize in couples’ rehabilitation offer the service of acute inpatient detoxification.
+Our partners who specialize in couples’ rehabilitation offer couples medical detox, or acute inpatient detoxification.
 This is the highest level of detox care available and also the most thorough.
 Many of the couples who are admitted to this high level of care are extremely addicted to drugs or alcohol, and have usually used the substance to which they are addicted to within the last 24 hours.
 Commonly, individuals still will be under the influence upon admittance into a facility, and can start to experience very uncomfortable withdrawal symptoms when they arrive.
 These withdrawal symptoms can be quite painful and severe.
 If that is the case, a medically managed detox program will be the safest and most comfortable route for the patient.
 In this first stage of recovery, it is critical that clients have access to the entire spectrum of behavioral and physical healthcare our partners provide.
 Clients going through the detoxification process often need around the clock monitoring from a staff member.
 This way someone can address their severe withdrawal symptoms and administer medication to aid the body in the detox process, as well as to make the client comfortable.

 The process of detoxification from drugs or alcohol is comprised of three stages.
 The first step is evaluation which takes place during the client’s intake to the facility.
 This will include a drug test that will show what substances and the amounts are currently circulating in the client’s system.
 A trained staff member will perform a very high-level assessment of the client to determine if there are any underlying factors that have influenced their addiction.
 This assessment will hopefully identify such factors as a dual-diagnosis or co-occurring disorder.
 The clinician will then be able to discuss results and provide feedback to the long-term therapist, which will jump start the patient’s recovery process.